Skuldur/somnus/README.md

 ### Recommended datasets

 Before you start we highly recommend downloading pre-made datasets for both the background talking and background noise.
 For background talking we recommend the [Librispeech](http://www.openslr.org/12/) dataset.
 You can pick any of the clean dev, test, or train datasets.
-To start with we recommend using the `test-clean.tar.gz` dataset and moving on to the larger datasets if needed.
+To start with we recommend using the `train-clean-100.tar.gz` dataset and moving on to the larger datasets if needed.
 For background noise we recommend the [DEMAND](https://asa.scitation.org/doi/abs/10.1121/1.4799597) dataset that you can download from Kaggle [here](https://www.kaggle.com/aanhari/demand-dataset).

 Extract the data and move the Librispeech dataset to `raw_data/background_talking` and the DEMAND dataset to `raw_data/backgrounds`.